njall/ABCDEFBDWS/README.md

  ABCDEFBDWS
 ================
-This is an extension of the ABCD (Access to Biological Collections Data) XML Schema produced at the Naturalis Data Enrichment Hackathon in Leiden (March 2014).
+This might become an extension of the ABCD (Access to Biological Collections Data) XML Schema produced at the Naturalis Data Enrichment Hackathon in Leiden (March 2014).

 The full acronym stands for: